 From the preservation of the forests to water treatment and energy self-sufficiency

 In compliance with the strict standards that Argentina established in 1925, the wood used at La Escondida for the tannin extraction process comes almost entirely from state-owned lands.
-The quebracho in this region is felled by local pickers called “peladores” and only under strict permission which is referred to as “guias”.
+The quebracho in this region is filled by local pickers called “peladores” and only under strict permission which is referred to as “guias”.

 This permission is issued by the Argentine forestry department called “Dirección Provincial de Bosques” and must not exceed more than the 20% of the forest area.
-These strict regulations take into account the following considerations such as the health, condition and age of the trees.
+These strict regulations take into account the following considerations such as the health, condition, and age of the trees.
 This allows compatible economic use with the protection of the forest.
 Indunor contributes to the maintenance of the forests by means of reforestation programs throughout the region.